 Pair your vitamins with a healthy diet.
-Multivitamins are a great way to boost your health and vitality, but they aren't meant to replace a healthy diet.
+Multivitamins are a great way to support your health and vitality, but they aren't meant to replace a healthy diet.
 Diet can also affect your body’s ability to absorb certain vitamins.
 For instance, fat-soluble vitamins like A, E, D, and K are best taken with a meal containing fats and protein from healthy sources, such as lean meat or fish.

 Q. Is it safe to take probiotics and multivitamins at the same time?

 A. Yes.
-Taking a probiotic alongside your daily multivitamin is not only safe but it can also aid in the digestion and absorption of essential nutrients.
+Taking a probiotic alongside your daily multivitamin is not only safe but can also aid in the digestion and absorption of essential nutrients.
 Some multivitamins come complete with probiotics, so you might want to check the label before adding your own.

 Q. Can I share my men’s multivitamin with my wife/girlfriend?

-A. While taking a men’s multivitamin every now and then certainly won’t harm your significant other, the nutrient profile found in most generally won’t be sufficient to support the unique functions of the female body over the long term.
+A. While taking a men’s multivitamin every now and then certainly won’t harm your significant other, the nutrient profile found in most of them generally won’t be sufficient to support the unique functions of the female body over the long term.
 Most notably, the iron levels of men’s multivitamins are much lower than those found in women’s multivitamins.
 In some cases, iron may even be completely absent from a men’s supplement.
 Because most women require additional iron, relying on a men’s multivitamin entirely isn't a good idea.

 Q. What’s the best time to take a multivitamin?

 A. This very much depends on the type of multivitamin you’re taking, as well as personal preference.
 While the general consensus is early morning, the best time to take a multivitamin varies from blend to blend and person to person.
 Some multivitamins need to be taken with food, and if you’re not a morning eater, afternoons or evenings may work better for you.
-However, if you’re taking an energy-boosting supplement high in B vitamins, it’s best to get your dose in as early as possible.
+However, if you’re taking an energy-enhancing supplement high in B vitamins, it’s best to get your dose in as early as possible.